 A neuron (shown in red) in the hippocampus, the brain's learning and memory center, expresses CPEB3, a protein with prion-like properties.

-Image: Courtesy of Dr. Kausik Si.
+Image: Courtesy of Kausik Si.

-The conclusion?
-That local activation of CPEB to a prion-like state at a stimulated synapse in some way facilitates long-term synaptic changes associated with memory storage.
+Based on these and other findings, Si hypothesized that local activation of CPEB to a prion-like state at a stimulated synapse in some way facilitates long-term synaptic changes associated with memory storage.